 Lyric Opera: Nurturing Community through Art

 The girls at Young Women’s Leadership Charter School attended La traviata in the fall, and have been studying Rusalka.
-They were ready to greet Eric Owens and Ana María Martínez with thoughtful questions like, “When the Rusalka character loses her voice, how does a singer stay in the action?” or, “Do you really learn these different languages?”
+They were ready to greet Eric Owens and Ana María Martínez with thoughtful questions like, “When the Rusalka character loses her voice, how does a singer stay in the action?”
+“Do you really learn these different languages?”
 One student asked, “Did your parents support you or did they think that art is a waste of time?”

 “I can really tell that they’re interested about what they do.
 They really have a passion for singing, and they also have amazing voices.
 They have to have really strong voices…I want to look more at the opera actually.”

 —Aria Woods, student at Women’s Leadership Charter School

 Lyric Opera of Chicago’s Rusalka with Ana María Martínez and Eric Owens runs through March 16.
 WFMT’s opening night broadcast begins on Saturday at 7:15 pm.

 The community ambassadors program is part of Lyric Unlimited, an initiative of Lyric’s creative consultant Renée Fleming, music director Sir Andrew Davis, and general director Anthony Freud.
 In past seasons, Ana María Martínez has visited this and other Chicago Public Schools through Lyric’s Vocal Partnership Program.
 Both Ana María Martínez and Eric Owens are scheduled to return to Chicago in subsequent seasons and continue their role as ambassadors.